mir-group/pair_allegro/README.md

 #### With OpenMP (optional, better performance)
 `pair_allegro` supports the use of OpenMP to accelerate certain parts of the pair style, by setting `OMP_NUM_THREADS` and using the [LAMMPS OpenMP package](https://docs.lammps.org/Speed_omp.html).

-#### With Kokkos (GPU, optional, best performance)
+#### With Kokkos (GPU, optional, best performance, most reliable)
-`pair_allegro` supports the use of Kokkos to accelerate certain parts of the pair style on the GPU to avoid host-GPU transfers.
+`pair_allegro` supports the use of Kokkos to accelerate the pair style on the GPU and avoid host-GPU transfers.
 `pair_allegro` supports two setups for Kokkos: pair_style and model both on CPU, or both on GPU.
 Please ensure you build LAMMPS with the appropriate Kokkos backends enabled for your usecase.
 For example, to use CUDA GPUs, add:
 ```
 -DPKG_KOKKOS=ON -DKokkos_ENABLE_CUDA=ON